Zoro-JS2/Portfolio-main/README.md

 # Portfolio

+# About

+In this app I show my experience and knowledge which I have.
+When you run this app you can see a lot of interesting.
+I add calculator, todo-app, adaptive web page and other else

-# 1 Install all packages
+#  Install all packages
 `npm i`

 # Run app